Developer: SNK Publisher: SNK Released:1989 Genre: Action

 SNK had a strange fascination with war games in the 80s.
 From Ikari Warriors to P.O.W. and Iron Tank the theme was pretty consistent.
 More than likely they were simply leveraging their assets from one game to the next but still.
 But even considering that pedigree Guerilla War is still a bit of an outlier.
 Japanese games based around historical figures is nothing new; Columbus is actually a decent RPG that was left behind in Japan.
 But Guerilla War and its focus on Che Guevara is still strange.
 The other strange fact is that it is excellent!

 Guerilla War is the fictitious account of the overthrow of Cuban dictator Fulgencio Batista.
 According to the game Guevara and his partner in crime Fidel Castro led a two-man mission against hundreds of troops to free the country.
-It doesn’t outright state all this but those who know, know.
+It does not outright state all this but those who know, know.
 Ignore the story and enjoy one of the best action games on the system.

 The NES version of Guerilla War is less of an arcade port and more of an expanded release.
 First and foremost grenades are unlimited.
 You no longer have to be conservative with their use and can blow up the environment readily for power-ups.
 There are a few new weapons such as the three-way bullet and explosive shot, which also splits in three.
 Where the arcade game only had five levels the NES version doubles that to ten.
 With the increased number of stages there is more visual variety, an area that the arcade game suffered.
 Overall the game is faster and more colorful than the arcade game and more pleasing.
 The only area it suffers is the missing rotary controls but what is here is perfectly functional.